Emerfoll/Academy/README.md

 This is the first website I created.

-As part of the application process for Prime Digital Academy, I was requird to turn my resume into a website.
+As part of the application process for Prime Digital Academy, I was required to turn my resume into a website.
 This is the result of that process.

 It was made using HTML, CSS, and Bootstrap.